dang3r/danielcardoza.com/content/blog/jenophone.md

 I required a web server that could listen to these webhook events and provide the SMS forwarding capabilties I described above.
-I implemented this using `Golang` and the stand library.
+I implemented this using `Golang` and the standard library.
 The code can be seen [here](https://github.com/dang3r/jenophone).

 Starting Jenophone is as simple as: